mikarinneoracle/atp-ords-liquibase-demo/README.md

 <p>
 Run <code>sh script-tf-json.sh</code>

+<i>note: If your run Part 2 right after Part 1, first delete the "pricing" resources manually (ATP and Object Storage).</i>

 <p>
 Script will run in 2 parts.
 First it will create a Resource Manager Terraform Stack and update it with <code>vars.json</code> to create the infra for the same resources as in Part 1.